iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### [@bentley/imodeljs-backend](https://www.itwinjs.org/reference/imodeljs-backend/)

 To make it easier to use async APIs while exporting a schema, [IModelExportHandler.onExportSchema]($backend) has been made async and must return a promise.
-For example, serialization APIs can be async, and previously to have custom schema serialization safely, one would have to manually synchronize around their call to [IModelExportHandler.exportSchemas]($backend).
+For example, serialization APIs can be async, and previously to have custom async schema serialization, one would have to manually synchronize around their call to [IModelExportHandler.exportSchemas]($backend).

-[IModelTransformer.shouldExportSchema]($backend) now only gets a schema name string as argument, instead of a full [Schema]($ecschema-metadata).
-This puts the burden on the caller for loading a full schema if they need it, but makes most use cases for `shouldExportSchema` checks cheaper.
+[IModelTransformer.shouldExportSchema]($backend) now gets a [SchemaKey]($ecschema-metadata) schema key as argument, instead of a full [Schema]($ecschema-metadata).
+This puts the burden on the caller for loading a full schema if they need it, but makes most use cases for `shouldExportSchema` checks more performant.